 IMPORTANT: For a step-by-step guide for applying for A and G visas please click here.
-Covid-19 vaccination and testing requirements can be found here.
+Frequently asked questions about the visa application process can be found here.

 Diplomats and Foreign Government Officials